 The cost of decrypting the affected data is growing. Сompared to the previous year, the average ransom demand has almost doubled in 2019, from $6,733 to $12,762.

 End users and enterprises can be caught off guard and forced to pay the ransom.
-Does paying the ransom save you from future ransomware infection?
+Does paying the ransom to save you from future ransomware infection?
 No. Trusting ransomware authors is not a game worth playing, especially when your data is on the line.

 Ransomware is not unbeatable.
-There are measures to protect your data against ransomware and recover the corrupted files.
+There are measures to protect your data against ransomware and recover corrupted files.

 Learn more about Office 365 ransomware.

-Office 365 Ransomware Protection & Recovery
+Office 365 Security Best Practices for Ransomware Protection

-Advanced Office 365 Ransomware Protection with Spinbackup
+Advanced Office 365 Ransomware Protection and Recovery with SpinOne